This is Part 2 of a 2 blog series on this topic. You can read Part 1 here.

 - Have automation tests (Unit tests, integration tests, etc.) for everything and everywhere you can.

-- Have an initial rollout plan with rollback strategy
+- Have an initial rollout plan with a rollback strategy

 - Decide how you want to upgrade the Rails versions.
 We decided to move in a staggered approach.